caseyamcl/toc/README.md

 $myTwig->addExtension(new TOC\TocTwigExtension());
 ```

-Specifically, the extension adds a Twig function for generating Table of Contents HTML:
+The extension adds a Twig function for generating an HTML Table of Contents:

 ```twig
 {# Generates HTML markup for given htmlContent #}
 <ul>{{ toc(htmlContent) }}</ul>
 ```

-It also provides a function and a filter for ensuring that your content
-includes anchors for all HTML header tags.
-They both do the same thing,
+It also provides a function and a filter for ensuring that your content includes anchors for all HTML header tags.
-so choose which one suits your needs best:
+They both do the same thing, so choose which one suits your needs best:

 ```twig
 {# Adds anchor links (id tags) for given htmlContent #}